sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 2: Declare a function with the name of ReverseWord with parameter.

 step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not.
+If the condition is true then return not valid and go to step 7.
+If the condition is false then go to next step.

-step 4:	Inside function create a variable ReversedWord.

-step 5: reverse a word using three methods i.e split(), reverse(), join().
+step 4:	create a variable ReversedWord. reverse a word using three methods i.e split(), reverse(), join().
 Here, split method first seperate the string by space and form a array, In reverse() method reverse the string array and join() method concatenating all of the strings in an array and finaly store the string in variable.

-step 6: print the result.
+step 5: print the result.

-step 7: call the function with input parameter of sentence (invoke a function).
+step 6: call the function with input parameter of sentence (invoke a function).

-step 8: stop the program.
+step 7: stop the program.

 Pseudocode :

 	BEGIN
-	DECLARE a function with the name of ReverseWord (string) if(!string OR string.length < 2 OR typeof string !== 'string' OR typeof number === 'boolean') return "Not valid"
+	DECLARE a function with the name of ReverseWord (string) IF(!string OR string.length < 2 OR typeof string !== 'string' OR typeof number === 'boolean') return "Not valid"
+    	ELSE
 			DECLARE VARIABLE ReversedWord = console.log(string.split(" ").reverse().join(" "));
 			PRINT ReversedWord
 	CALL the function with input parameter(sentence)
 	END